 Vinyl wallpaper is one of the most versatile wallcoverings on the market today, so it’s a great option for growing families.
 It is easy to install and can be cleaned with a damp sponge.
 Made from PVC, vinyl wallpaper is extremely durable making it a great choice for kid’s rooms, bathrooms and even kitchens.
-It is available in a wide range of pricing from $60-$80 a roll.
 You’ll find it in a number of styles including pre-pasted, peel and stick, and textured, providing endless decorating options for your home.
 Non self-adhesive varieties can be installed with a quality clear wallpaper adhesive after the wall has been prepped with a wallpaper primer.

 In addition to being residential-friendly, vinyl wallpaper is great for commercial properties as well.